ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 ### Test1 - Testing the NFS export
 {: #ha-rhel-nfs-test-export}

-Run all the commands the teting commands on a *NFS client node* outside the HA NFS cluster.
+Run all the commands on an *NFS client node* outside the HA NFS cluster.

 Verify the NFS exports.